oslokommune/okctl/userdocs/src/help/setup-reference-app.md

     okctl forward postgres -c cluster.yaml -n okctlreference \
     -u tempuser -p secret/tmp.password
     ```
-    * Run the following script (copy and paste the whole thing) to generate sql we will use to insert into your database
+    * Run the following script, in a new shell, (copy and paste the whole thing) to generate sql we will use to insert into your database
     ```bash
     password=$(cat secret/password.secret) && \
-    read -p "Enter appuser name [appuser]: " username && \
-    username=${username:-appuser} && \
+    username=appuser && \
     cat << EOF > secret/newuser.sql
     -- Same as create role with option 'login', and set a password create user $username with password '$password';